 A narrow grain pattern is typically evident on the face of the board.
 Flecks (also known as figure) are generally evident in quarter sawn red oak and white oak, but can also be seen in other species.

-The diagram at left shows two different methods of cutting quarter sawn boards, which are highlighted.
+The diagram above shows two different methods of cutting quarter sawn boards, which are highlighted.
 The remaining boards that aren't highlighted are considered rift sawn boards since the annular rings are closer to 45 degrees.

 Rift Sawn Lumber

 The annular rings or a rift sawn board are about 30-60 degrees to the face of the board, but 45 degrees is the most optimum.
 Similar to quarter sawn lumber, rift sawn lumber is also referred to as radial grain.

 The diagram above highlights the boards that are considered rift sawn.
 Since there are very few boards that meet the requirement of 45-degree grain, rift sawn lumber is the most expensive cut.

 A Note About Our Diagrams and Cutting Methods

 We have received a lot of feedback about our diagrams above and we have had different versions of those diagrams at various times.
 There are a lot of diagrams on the internet that show different cutting patterns than we show.
 However, we believe our diagrams are accurate.
 We have done a significant amount of research and have had conversations with various lumber organizations and associations.
 The conclusion we have reached is that there are many different ways to cut a log into boards and different mills use different methods.
 Identifying a board as plain sawn, quarter sawn, or rift sawn has to do with the angle of the grain relative to the face of the board and the amount of fleck or figure visible on the face.
 The method of cutting the log into boards is not the important factor.

 The AWI Woodworking Standards provides a more detailed discussion about the various types of wood lumber cuts.